Born-Infeld Electrogravity and Dyonic Black Holes: Dyonic Black Holes

 This happens because this mass value regularizes the function $f(\rho)$ at the origin, since $f(\rho)$ in Eq.~(\ref{eq solucion dionico imaginario}) turns to be

 (a deficit angle is formed at the origin).
 With the choice (\ref{choice}), the Kretschmann scalar of the standard case (\ref{eq solucion dionico imaginario}) becomes

 Instead, the behavior of $K$ in the anomalous case cannot be improved by choosing a particular value for $C$, since the first term in Eq.~(\ref{K dionico}) does not depend on $C$.
 Neither the behavior of $K$ in Reissner-Nordstr\"{o}m geometry could be improved in this way.
-Consistently, the same $r^{-4}$ dependence of the Kretschmann scalar was found in \cite{yang} solving the Einstein equations sourced by the Born-Infeld electromagnetism, for a dyonic black hole and a critical value of the mass.
+Consistently, the same $r^{-4}$ dependence of the Kretschmann scalar was found in \cite{yang} solving the Einstein equations sourced by the BI electromagnetism, for a dyonic BH and a critical value of the mass.

-Finally, the existence of a true singularity is confirmed by the fact that both $\rho=1$ in the anomalous case, or $\rho=0$ in the standard case can be reached in a finite proper time.
-This is because the behavior of $f$ at the singularity is either regular (anomalous case) or the same as in an ordinary black hole (standard case).
+The existence of a true singularity is confirmed by the fact that both $\rho=1$ in the anomalous case, or $\rho=0$ in the standard case can be reached in a finite proper time.
+This is because the behavior of $f$ at the singularity is either regular (anomalous case) or the same as in an ordinary BH (standard case).
 Therefore, spacetime is geodesically incomplete.